blaix/prettynice/README.md

 ## Nodejs Interop

-You can drop a `ports.js` file in `server/src` to send and subscribe to messages to/from your gren program.
+You can drop a `ports.js` file in `server/src` and export an `init` function to connect ports between node and your gren program.

-If you aren't familiar with ports, you can read [this section of the elm guide](https://guide.elm-lang.org/interop/ports), which also applies to gren.

 ```js
 // server/src/ports.js